Wyvernix/sadbot/README.md

   * do, does
   * are you

 AI will add any messages that are not command/spam to its database.
-AI builds sentences from database.
+AI builds sentences from database using a Markov chain.